kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/01b-async-await.md

 `mongoose.Promise = global.Promise; // Tell Mongoose to use ES6 promises`

-* This first tells Mongoose that we are using `Promises`
+* The left side tells Mongoose that we are using `Promises`
-* And second, it tells Mongoose we are using built-in ES6 Promises
+* The right side tells Mongoose we are using built-in ES6 Promises
     - Because there are additional Promise Libraries like `BlueBird`
     - But now that ES6 Promises are out, we can just use them
 * [Read More about Node and Promises](https://alexperry.io/node/2015/03/25/promises-in-node.html)